 More unexplained events happen in episodes 1 and 2, leaving Steven even more confused.
 He’s struggling to grapple with what’s real and what’s a fantasy.
 The world he believes to be a dream, something made up in his head, begins to enmesh with his reality as he gets fired for the vandalization of bathroom property in episode 2.
 That’s only one part of the story though.

 In a desperate attempt to make sense of the disruptive and enigmatic events that occur, he decides to follow the bread crumbs; to track down the storage locker’s location.
 And lo and behold: the Marvel gods have spoken and laid another Easter egg right under our noses on the storage locker.
-Take a look at it below and scan it for yourself.

 Scanning it uncovers the next issue of Werewolf by Night, number 33.
 With another digital comic book to consume, fans can start understanding the dual identity of the protagonist as the mercenary, Marc Spector in the Moon Knight series.